notkartikye/ISA-assembler-simulator/README.md

 # Custom ISA Assembler and Simulator

-This project comprises two primary components designed to work together: the assembler (`Project_Assembler.py`) and the ssimulator (`SimpleSimulator.py`).
-These tools are developed to facilitate the assembly and simulation of programs written for a custom Instruction Set Architecture (ISA) with `matplotlib` visualizations to analyze the processor's registers and memory states.
+This project aims to facilitate the assembly and simulation of programs written for a custom Instruction Set Architecture (ISA) with `matplotlib` visualizations to analyze the processor's registers and memory states.

 #### Custom ISA Assembler